Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 It is a problem as after some time when the inductor starts discharging it will hit the ground and eventually your CPU will stop working.
 So, it will act as a fuse.

-As it will don’t let any harm happen to your CPU by just switching it off.
-I don’t about you guys but for me, it is a problem.
-So to fix that we are going to make the current flow through the diode and not the switch.
+It will don’t let any harm happen to your CPU by switching it off.
+I don’t know about you guys, but it is my problem.
+So to fix that, we will make the current flow through the diode, not the switch.

 This is how the Single Phase VRM works.
-If we add more phases the efficiency will increase and the better your system will perform.
+If we add more phases, the efficiency will increase, and your system will perform better.

 MULTE I-PHASVRM:-